-The supply of oral therapeutics for the treatment of COVID-19 is expected to be limited in 2022.
 Despite broad licensing to generic manufacturers through the Medicines Patent Pool, generic production is unlikely to make a meaningful contribution to supply this year and manufacturing capacity will be largely limited to that of the originator companies, Merck and Pfizer.
 Merck expects to produce 30 million courses by the end of 2022 and Pfizer expects to produce 120 million courses.
 Purchases for both drugs began even before the first regulatory authorizations were received.
 Pfizer's drug Paxlovid (nirmatrelvir/ritonavir) demonstrated strong efficacy data in Phase 3 clinical trials and therefore has been in greater demand.
-Almost the entire available supply of Paxlovid for the first half of the year has been purchased but there is still significant supply available later in 2022.
-Figure 13.
-Oral therapeutic manufacturing projections for 2022 and confirmed purchases

-Source: COVID GAP analysis, updated July 5, 2022

-Similar to what we saw with vaccines, the majority of the purchases for oral therapeutics to date have been placed by high-income countries, with no purchases by low-income countries.
+Pfizer has increased manufacturing of Paxlovid, but coupled with weak demand this could lead to a surplus of up to 70 million courses at the end of 2022.
+Paxlovid 29,559,000 Mid-Year Production: 30,000,000 OM 10M 20M 30M 40M 50M 60M 70M 80M 90M 100M 110M 120M Figure 13.
+Oral therapeutic manufacturing projections for 2022 and confirmed purchases Source: COVID GAP analysis, updated July 25, 2022 Similar to what we saw with vaccines, the majority of the purchases for oral therapeutics to date have been placed by high-income countries, with no purchases by low-income countries (Figure 14).
+Global Fund has signed a letter of intent with Pfizer for the procurement of up to 6 million treatment courses of Paxlovid (nirmatrelvir/ritonavir).
+This will make the treatment available to all 130 countries eligible for Global Fund grants, subject to local regulatory approval and authorization.
+This builds on Global Fund and other partners' announcement at the Second Global Summit to support test-and-treat programs in over 20 LMICs.
+Courses Purchased